holgersindbaek/JSONReadWrite/README.md

 }
 ```

-... and we want to copy it over to our app's documents directory so we can update/edit the plist.
+... and we want to copy it over to our app's documents directory so we can update/edit the json.

 ``` ruby